theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube/bw-cube-settings.md

 ### Automatic Slicing Dimension

 This option sets a dimension that is used for automatic slicing.
-Automatic slicing executes multiple smaller select statements instead of a single big select statement.
+Automatic slicing executes multiple smaller select statements instead of a single select statement.
 Slicing happens based on the members of the selected slicing dimension.

 In a first step, all members of the selected slicing dimension are determined, taking into account filters and BEx variables.
 In the second step, the Xtract Cube components sequentially iterates through the list of determined members, each time adding the current member as a filter to the select statement.